fabiandeifuss/kubedev/README.md

 Prints out a Markdown table with all environment variables declared in kubedev.json and their documentation.

+## kubedev audit

+Audits the k8s specification using polaris.
+If the custom configuration file could not be found or was not specified, polaris falls back on using the default configuration.

 ## kubedev up [--clean]

 ❌ _NOT IMPLEMENTED, YET_